The Walks - Picos de Europa

 There are several remote mountain villages, I always frequent the bars as it's a great source of income for these brilliant places.

 The routes described below are popular “classics”.
 There are many others that are visited by fewer people, and are just as amazing.
-The routes chosen will depend primarily on the wishes of the students, the topics being studied and the time of year.
+The routes chosen will depend primarily on the wishes of the students, the level of fitness and ability of the group, weather conditions and the time of year.
 No route will be chosen that is going to be too much for any member of the group.

 A few classic routes